-RADIUS Agent acts as a proxy that forwards RADIUS messages between a RADIUS client and a RADIUS server (or multiple clients and servers, depending on the network configuration).
-RADIUS Agent does not authenticate users directly.
-Instead, the Agent identifies remote users authenticated by a RADIUS server and associates
+RADIUS Agent acts as a proxy that forwards RADIUS messages between one or more RADIUS clients and RADIUS servers.
+Rather than authenticating users directly, RADIUS Agent identifies remote users authenticated by a RADIUS server and associates them with IP addresses to enable policy enforcement and reporting.

-When properly configured, RADIUS Agent captures and processes RADIUS protocol packets of the following types:
+RADIUS Agent captures and processes RADIUS protocol packets of the following types: